Agriculture & Natural Resources

 Pesticide Applicators License

-Bring your certificate, after completing your training, to the Extension office with your driver's lisence.
+Bring your certificate, after completing your training, to the Extension office with your driver's license.
 At the office we'll have an application and affidavit to complete.
 After which we'll send your paperwork to the Georgia Department of Agriculture for approval.

 Farm Gate Value Report